KennethTrecy/peratorakka_server/README.md

 The template has been specialized for backend development.

 Other parts were auto-generated using the command `composer create-project codeigniter4/appstarter`.
-Therefore, any changes in [composer-installable app starter development repository] should if necessary.
+Therefore, any changes in [composer-installable app starter development repository] should be updated if necessary.

 ## Usage